top of page

 Why is it Important for Construction Businesses?

 A balance sheet tells you right away how much cash your building business has.
+It also helps assess the company's liquidity and ability to meet short-term obligations.
 It shows you your assets, liabilities, and fair value, which tells you what you own, what you owe, and how much your business is worth.
+The debt to equity ratio, calculated from the balance sheet, is a key metric for evaluating financial stability in construction companies.

 How to Use It: